4Researchers/Comparing-Coverage-Mutation-based-AdequacyCriteria-for-Testing-Deep-Neural-Networks/README.md

 Run `train_lenet5_model.ipynb`, `train_model.py`, `train_googlenet.ipynb` to train and save the deep learning model.

-Run `img_to_npy.ipynb` to transfer the data to array format.
+Run `img_to_npy.ipynb` to transfer the data to numpy array format.

-Run `sa_mnist_conv5.ipynb` to get the results of 10 datasets.
+Run `sa_mnist_conv5.ipynb` to calculate the likelihood-based surprise coverage of 10 datasets.

-Run `final_result.py` to compute the increment of surprise coverage to the original data.
+Run `final_result.py` to compute the increment of likelihood-based surprise coverage(LSC) to the original data.